lululoid/Miui_Launcher_Mod_MIUI_14_FOG_CN/README.md

 MIUI Launcher App modified by [Kashi](https://t.me/kakashi1v1) with many features added and ui changes.

+This module forked from the original and modified, this module intended for CN version, tell me if something goes wrong.

 ### Prerequisites
 - Device rooted by [Magisk latest stable](https://github.com/topjohnwu/Magisk/releases/latest).
 - MIUI 12-14 based ROMs with Android 10 or higher